Surgery & Smoking

-We all know smoking causes cancer, cardiovascular disease, and lung disease.
-But did you know that smoking also causes complications with surgery?
+We all know smoking causes cancer, heart disease, and lung disease.
+But did you know that smoking causes problems after surgery, too?
 It's true!

-Smoking harms your body's ability to handle the surgical process and heal afterwards.
+Smoking harms your body's ability to handle the stress of surgery and heal afterwards.

-One study looked at patients having coronary bypass surgery.
-Smokers had more than twice as many heart and lung complications than non-smoking patients.
-On the other hand, patients who had stopped smoking for one month before surgery had no more complications than patients who had never smoked.
-You can expect fewer complications if you stop smoking 3-4 weeks before other types of surgeries, too.
+One study looked at patients having heart bypass surgery.
+Smokers had more than twice as many heart and lung problems than non-smoking patients after surgery.
+On the other hand, patients who had stopped smoking a month before surgery had no more complications than patients who had never smoked.
+You can expect fewer problems if you stop smoking 3-4 weeks before other types of surgeries, too.

 You can also learn more about quitting around your surgery by watching this video from Mayo Clinic.